Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Claude, what pressure point did you hit this time?”

 However, that motion had revealed the problem that he had been trying to hide.
 Something was protruding underneath the fabric of his pants.
-Realizing what he had revealed, Wen Zhi’s face went bright red.
+Obvious that he was covering his ‘pitched tent’, Wen Zhi’s face went bright red.

 “Stop gawking and help me fix this!!!”

-Unfortunately, I could think of no solution for this, so he had ended up stuck in this state for the next four hours.
-Thankfully, it didn’t end up with the same effect as ‘Hard Ten Days,’ but that medicine had always seemed a bit farfetched anyways.
-Apparently, Lau had heard of it from my previous world, so he flashed me a thumbs-up, which I could only respond by facepalming.
+Unfortunately, I could think of no solution for it, so he had ended up stuck in this state for the next four hours.
+Thankfully, it didn’t end up with the same effect as ‘Hard Ten Days,’ but that medicine had always seemed a bit farfetched anyway.
+Apparently, that existed in Lau’s previous world also, so he flashed me a thumbs-up, which I responded with a facepalm.

 Our time at the castle passed in such a manner as everyone got to know each other.